Gestational carrier surrogacy diagram

 A woman who has healthy ovaries but cannot carry a pregnancy for one of the following reasons would require a gestational carrier:

-This surrogacy pathway may also be a viable option for single parents.
+Surrogacy may also be a viable option for gay men and couples.

 What to know about finding a gestational carrier surrogate: